 - Sports injuries

 Symptoms include pain, swelling, bruising, stiffness, and decreased range of motion.
 In some cases, an anatomical deformity may be seen.
-Orthopaedic Institute of Central Jersey (OIOCJ) specialists are fellowship trained and board-certified.
+Orthopaedic Institute of Central Jersey (OICJ) specialists are fellowship trained and board-certified.
 They use a step-by-step approach to accurately diagnose shoulder fractures, breaks, and sprains.
 First, a complete medical history that includes the cause of the injury and a history of symptoms is obtained.
 Next, a physical examination is performed.
 Last, medical imaging studies (X-rays and possibly an MRI) are ordered, performed, and analyzed.
 A customized treatment plan is prescribed after a diagnosis is made.

 Click To Learn More